platformsh/platformsh-docs/docs/src/dedicated/architecture/deploying.md

 The deploy usually takes approximately 30-90 seconds, although that is highly dependent on how long the deploy hook takes to run.

 During the deploy process the cluster is unavailable.
-However, nearly all Platform.sh Dedicated instances are fronted by the Fastly Content Delivery Network (CDN).
+However, nearly all {{% names/dedicated-gen-2 %}} instances are fronted by the Fastly Content Delivery Network (CDN).
 Fastly can be configured to allow a "grace period," that is, requests to the origin that fail will be served from the existing cache, even if that cache item is stale.
 We configure a default grace period that is longer than a typical deployment, and can extend that time upon request.
 That means anonymous users should see no interruption in service at all.